La-Lojban/lojban.pw/pages/books/learn-lojban.md

 xagji
 : … is hungry

-Modal terms denoting place work the same way:
+Modal particles denoting place work the same way:

 > **mi klama fa'a do to'o le zdani**
 > _I go to you from the home._